 Instructions are provided within the form.
-Please contact Amanda Gassett at agassett@uw.edu with questions or feedback, or if you are uncertain of which form to use.
+Please contact Amanda Gassett at agassett@uw.edu with questions or feedback.
 Analysts that are not certain what data to request are encouraged to consult with a member of the EAC data team.

 Data requests will be tracked by the project manager and within the database.
 The Q:\ drive will contain a directory for data requests, and a subdirectory for each request with the output from the original electronic request and the queries used to generate the datasets.